eveskew/RVFutures/README.md

-# Inter-epidemic Rift Valley fever in a changing climate
+# Interepidemic Rift Valley fever in a changing world

 This repository contains code, data, and figures that support:

 Eskew, E.A., E. Clancey, D. Singh, S. Situma, L. Nyakarahuka, M. K. Njenga, and S. L. Nuismer.
-Projecting climate change impacts on inter-epidemic risk of Rift Valley fever across East Africa.
+Interepidemic Rift Valley fever in East Africa: The recent risk landscape and projected impacts of global change.

 ---

 ### Predictor Variables

-Models of inter-epidemic Rift Valley fever (RVF) relied on a suite of spatially-explicit predictor variables.
-All predictors were ultimately processed to a resolution of 2.5 arcminutes, but here we provide details about the sourcing and native resolution of all predictors:
+Models of interepidemic Rift Valley fever (RVF) relied on a suite of spatially-explicit predictor variables.
+All predictors were processed to a resolution of 2.5 arcminutes, but here we provide details about the sourcing and native resolution of all predictors:

 - Hydrology